laserpants/playground/blog/number_representation_part_1.md

 In this series of posts, we will look at the different ways that numbers are stored and processed in computers and other electronic devices.
-An important part of this is the role of various data representation schemes -- formats used for internal processing of numeric values in computer memory.
+An important part of this is the role of data encoding schemes -- formats used for internal processing of numeric values in computer memory.
 We typically think of digital data as being represented in binary form.
 The binary and decimal systems are both positional systems.
 This post focuses on some of the common characteristics of this type of system, and how numbers can be expressed in different bases.

 Although we sometimes use the two terms interchangeably, numbers and numerals are different things.
 A *numeral* is a symbolic representation of a number.
 Numbers are